devgine/symfony-golden-image/README.md

 ## About
 This repository is a docker image based on official php, composer and alpine docker images.<br>
-This image contains the symfony framework installed with symfony-cli and all extensions required by the framework.<br>
+This image contains symfony framework installed with all its required extensions.<br>
-List of docker images available by Symfony and PHP versions:
+Below is the list of all the available images by Symfony and PHP versions:

 <table>
     <thead>